DEMAND

 PROTECT CANADIAN JOBS.
 STRENGTHEN OUR ECONOMY.

-Claim your $1,000 CAD reward for playing your part to reclaim Canada.
+Claim your CAD $1,000 reward for playing your part to reclaim Canada.

 See imported steel on an active construction site using government funding?
 Be the first person to take a photo of the site and the imported steel, and provide the location to claim your reward.